A Quantum-Memory-Free Quantum Secure Direct Communication Protocol Based on Privacy Amplification of Coded Sequences: Protocol Analysis: Privacy Amplification on Coded Sequences

 Since the channel is only estimated \emph{after} each block transmission, coding must be universal and compatible with arbitrary channels.
 Universal reliability is achieved through appropriate retransmissions upon detecting errors.
 Secrecy must also be universal and our protocol relies on privacy amplification rather than wiretap codes.

 Our analysis focuses on characterizing a lower bound for the extractable key length when performing privacy amplification.
 This section focuses on a single block $b$ hence we drop the index $b$ from the notation.
-According to the quantum leftover hashing lemma~\cite{Tomamichel2011LeftoverHashing}, the extractable key length in a block of the proposed protocol is determined by the smooth min-entropy of the transmitted codeword, conditioned on the information available to the eavesdropper, denoted by $\smH{X^n|Z^n}$.
-The public information $C^n$ depends on pilots but is independent of the messages.
-However, the codeword structure makes the sequence $X^n$ non-\ac{i.i.d.}, requiring a universal bound on extractable key length that depends of code-specific characteristics.
-To address this, we adapt bounds from entropy accumulation and the quantum \ac{AEP}~\cite{Dupuis2020EntropyAccumulation, Marwah2024SmoothMinentropy, Tomamichel2009FullyQuantum}.
+According to the quantum leftover hashing lemma~\cite{Tomamichel2011LeftoverHashing}, the extractable key length in a block of the proposed protocol is determined by the smooth min-entropy of the transmitted codeword, conditioned on the information available to the eavesdropper, denoted by $\smH{X^n|Z^n}$. \cmnt{We assume that Bob can reliably recover $X^n$ from $Y^n$ using the code.} The public information $C^n$ depends on pilots but is independent of the messages.
+The codeword structure makes the sequence $X^n$ non-\ac{i.i.d.}, requiring a universal bound on extractable key length that depends of code-specific characteristics.
+To address this, we leverage bounds from entropy accumulation and the quantum \ac{AEP}~\cite{Dupuis2020EntropyAccumulation, Marwah2024SmoothMinentropy, Tomamichel2009FullyQuantum}.